KiandaBPM/docs/content/docs/platform/controls/layout/dialog.md

 To view or edit the field properties associated with a **Modal dialog field**, select the Dialog field (by clicking on the drag handle button ![Drag handle button](/images/draghandlewhite-frame.png)or clicking in the area of the Dialog field) - the **Field properties** menu will appear in the right-hand pane.

-In the example shown here, a **Dialog field** titled '**Reminder**' has been selected and the **Field properties** associated with it are shown in the Field properties menu to the right.
-They are: the Dialog Title ('Reminder') and the field Layout (how wide the field layout will be on a PC and mobile phone, denoted by the width of the blue bar).

 ![Panel field properties](/images/dialog-field-properties.jpg)

+In the example shown here, a **Dialog field** titled '**Reminder**' has been selected and the **Field properties** associated with it are shown in the Field properties menu to the right:

+- **Title** - The title of the Modal Dialog field.
+In this case, 'Reminder'.
+- **Layout** - How wide the Modal Dialog field will be on a PC and mobile phone, denoted by the width of the blue bar.
+You can change the width by clicking on the blue bar.